Magdalena Andersson: Foreign policy

 Following the 2022 Russian invasion of Ukraine in February, Sweden and the Social Democrats began to reevaluate their traditional position of neutrality.
 The Social Democrats began a review of their policy which they intended to finish before summer of 2022.
 On 15 May, the party announced that it backed the accession of Sweden into NATO, reversing its previous policy.
 Andersson said Sweden did not want permanent NATO bases or nuclear weapons on its territory.
-She welcomed the deal agreed by European Union leaders to ban more than 90% of Russian oil imports by the end of the year.
+She welcomed the deal agreed by European Union leaders to ban more than 90 percent of Russian oil imports by the end of the year.

-Swedish NATO Bid
+Accession of Sweden to NATO

-Turkey opposed Sweden joining NATO because according to Turkey it "hosts terrorist organisations which act against Turkey", including the PKK, YPG, and Gulen movement.
-On 28 June, the first day of the 2022 NATO summit in Madrid, the Turkish delegation dropped their opposition to Finland and Sweden's NATO membership applications and signed a tripartite memorandum addressing Turkey's concerns regarding arms exports and the Kurdish–Turkish conflict.
+Turkey opposed Sweden joining NATO because according to Turkey it "hosts terrorist organisations which act against Turkey", including the PKK, YPG, and Gülen movement.
+On 21 May 2022, Andersson, after a telephone conversation with Turkish President Erdoğan, announced in an interview with Sweden's state television SVT that they are always ready for dialogue with Turkey regarding Sweden's NATO membership and that they always condemn terrorism.
+On 28 June 2022, the first day of the 2022 NATO summit in Madrid, the Turkish delegation dropped their opposition to Finland and Sweden's NATO membership applications and signed a tripartite memorandum addressing Turkey's concerns regarding arms exports and the Kurdish–Turkish conflict.
 On 30 June, Turkish President Recep Tayyip Erdoğan said that Sweden had made a promise to extradite to Turkey what he characterised as "73 terrorists".
 Andersson refused to deny Turkey's claim that Sweden had promised to deport Turkish political refugees and opponents wanted by Erdoğan's government.